 Computing Curriculum

-Our vision at Gunter Primary School is to provide a safe, inclusive environment which supports all pupils to develop their computational thinking and creativity to develop a broad, rich understanding of technology and its’ use in a diversely connected world.
+Our intent at Gunter Primary School is to provide a safe, inclusive environment to allow all pupils to develop their computational thinking and creativity to develop a broad, rich understanding of technology and its’ use in a diversely connected world.
 A high-quality computing education equips pupils to use computation thinking and creativity to understand and contribute to the world around them.
-Our curriculum aim is to provide a wealth of opportunities for the development of knowledge, skills and understanding to enable children to develop high aspirations and fulfil their personal aims within the subject area of computing as well as across all other areas of the curriculum through a cross-curricular approach that is broad and balanced.

-Computing Aims
+Computing Curriculum Aims

 How Computing is Taught Across our School

-At Gunter, our computing curriculum has been arranged into five main threads of learning:
+Our computing curriculum has been arranged into five main threads of learning:

 Note: Order of units for each year group may be subject to change.